ProlificsPanther/BootstrapDatatables/README.md

 # Pyordr.html
 This is the HTML template that is included in the Panther screen.
 The HTML will generate a user-defined UI for the screen.
 Main.css and pyordr.js are referenced in the HTML template.

-# bootstrap_headers.zip
-Please unzip  this file .
-Make sure SMPATH  points to the location of this file .
-SMPATH is configured in your Panther Web ini.
-This folder contains multiple bootstrap Javascript and CSS files which are  referenced in a file called icmsHeader.html and icmsFooter.html.
-These files are being referenced in pyordr.html which loads the datatables.

 # cookie database file
 JDB database containing  data used to populate Panther Grids/Datatables.